Larphoid/android-Overscroll-ListView/README.md

 When assigning the listview to a variable somewhere in your app, ofcourse you have to make it a OverscrollListview.

+IMPORTANT: whenever you populate your listview, when you'r finished populating, don't forget to call listview.initializeValues().

+CHANGES:
-IMPORTANT: whenever you populate your listview, when you'r finished populating, don't forget to call listview.initializeValues(), and set the first visible item to something other than the header or footer view.
-For example like this: listview.setSelectionFromTop(listview.nHeaders, listview.divHeight)
+after populating the listview it is not necesary anymore to set the first visible item to something other than the header or footer view.
+For example like this: listview.setSelectionFromTop(listview.nHeaders, listview.divHeight), this is now done in initializeValues().

 Thats it, enjoy !